Our special academic programs surround Bulldog students with more opportunities to learn:

 No matter what research you decide to conduct or where it takes you, a professor mentors you along the way.
 Your research could even be selected for publication in a journal.
 And while delving into your topic of choice, you’ll pad your résumé or graduate school application.

 Teams of one student and one professor are selected to undertake a 10-week summer research project.
 If you’re chosen to participate in this competitive program, you could receive funding for travel and on-campus housing during the summer.
 After the research is complete, students also receive funding to participate in conferences to share their findings.

 Students who conduct research for a course can present orally or with a poster during the Wellspring Symposium.
 Their research is displayed in the library and across campus.
 While summer research students are guaranteed funding for conferences, other students are not.
 But if funds are available, they might be eligible for support to showcase their research on a local or regional level.
 Take a look at past recipients <link to archive from Wellspring>

 The Wingate Research Review compiles the best undergraduate research and writing to emerge each year from advanced seminars, honors theses and funded research efforts.

-For Wingate University sophomores, the W’Engage program offers an opportunity to contribute to surrounding communities and travel for 5-7 days to a U.S. destination in order to promote positive social change.
+For Wingate University sophomores, the W’Engage program offers an opportunity to contribute to surrounding communities and travel for about five days to a U.S. destination in order to promote positive social change.

 A weekly seminar focuses on a single topic of importance, such as hunger, education or ecology, explored in a course designed to ignite your need to create social change.